NatWeiss/RapidGame/README.md

 More specifically:

- 1. A collection of game project templates for Cocos2D JS, Unity, Corona and Appcelerator Titanium
+ 1. Tested game project templates for Cocos2D-JS, Unity, Corona and Appcelerator Titanium
  2. A cross-platform game project creator
  3. A library prebuilder for Cocos2D X that virtually eliminates build / compile / link time